 Every salesperson has a go-to spiel for when someone asks who you are and what you do.
-You might call it a talk track, elevator pitch, or script -- but you've got one.
+You might call it a talk track, elevator pitch, or script—but you've got one.

-4 Ways to Improve Your Script Immediately
+7 Ways to Improve Your Sales Talk Track Immediately

-1) Lose the Vernacular
+1. Lose the vernacular.

 Don't use jargon in your talk track.
 I often hear, "But my prospects know what it means" or "It lends me authority."
 Even if your audience understands what you're saying, they likely have associations with jargon that aren't positive or relevant to your conversation.
 There are two types of vernacular to avoid:

-- Industry speak: This is primarily used by technical salespeople and includes acronyms and words your college roommate probably wouldn't understand out of context.
+- Industry-speak: This is primarily used by technical salespeople and includes acronyms and words your college roommate probably wouldn't understand out of context.
 For example, if you're trying to sell someone on marketing consulting services, decide whether your old roommate, Sal, would understand terms like SERP, CRM, or traffic analysis.
-If Sal would probably think traffic analysis has something to do with actual cars -- rethink your language and swap "traffic analysis" with "... an analysis of visitors coming to your website."
+If Sal would think traffic analysis has something to do with actual cars -- rethink your language and swap "traffic analysis" with "... an analysis of visitors coming to your website."

-- Business speak: We're all guilty of using terms like "double down," "synergy," and "There's no there, there."
+- Business-speak: We're all guilty of using terms like "double down," "synergy," and "There's no there, there."
 But vernacular only serves to alienate and confuse your prospects.
 Ditch the jargon and replace it with nouns and verbs

 When prospects ask, "What do you do?" it's not because they're interested.
 They're looking for an excuse to end the dialogue, and jargon gives them an easy way out.
 When employing vernacular that's widely used in your industry, you risk your prospect honing in on one word and ending the dialogue with, "Oh, we already have something like that."